Tito’s Legacy.

 Near the beginning of our visit, Sister Berislava explained how the manor came to be named Lužnica.
 She told us that it’s a historical, geographical name coming from a small stream where people washed their clothes using ashes as soap.
 This left the stream full of ashes and that the word for ash in the local dialect is lug.
 So a stream full of ashes became Lužnica.
 My smile arose because every time Lužnica or some variant appeared in the Croatian half of Google’s translation, the English equivalent was ‘liquor.’
 You can try it (copy and paste) if you want.
 Here’s the Croatian: Dvorac Lužnica.
 (Note: when I updated this post in 2023, the new translation is ‘leach’.)

-We returned Zagreb late in the afternoon and had time to explore a bit more of the city before anyone had any thoughts of eating dinner.
-The afternoon was pleasant enough so Pat, Diane and I thought a leisurely stroll through a green area might provide a pleasant diversion.
+We returned to Zagreb late in the afternoon and had time to explore a bit more of the city before anyone had any thoughts of eating dinner.
+The afternoon weather was mild so Pat, Diane and I thought a leisurely stroll through a green area might provide a pleasant diversion.
 We decided to visit the Botanical Garden which was a short walk from the hotel.
 I’d walked past there the day before but the garden closes early on Tuesday.

 Founded in 1889, the garden manages to present a lot of variety with over 10,000 plant species in a relatively small space.
 I’d guess it’s about three city blocks long by one block wide and it makes up part of the bottom of Zagreb’s Green Horseshoe seen in my first post about our arrival.